ASVAB Test: 18 Important Facts to Know

 The ASVAB will include up to 55 questions on math concepts depending on which version you are taking.

-- Air Force Minimum Test Scores
+- Air Force Minimum ASVAB Test Scores

-You must have an AFQT score of 36 or above to enlist if you are a high school senior or have graduated from high school.
+In the Air Force ASVAB test, you must have an AFQT score of 36 or above to enlist if you are a high school senior or have graduated from high school.

 However, you must have an AFQT score of 65 or more to be considered if you have a GED instead of a high school diploma.